farhaannishtar/Life-Dashboard/README.md

 ## About

-Born out of a personal need, this full-stack web application was my answer to a challenge faced by my brother.
+Born out of a personal need, I created this full-stack web application as a solution to a problem faced by my brother.
 Struggling to keep track of his health metrics scattered across various devices – the Oura ring, Fitbit scale and Librelink, a blood glucose monitor – he needed something that could bring it all together.
 That's where I decided to leverage my skillsets.
-As a developer and a caring brother, I saw an opportunity to not only help him centralize his health data, but also to create something that could benefit others facing similar challenges.
+As a developer, I saw an opportunity to not only help him centralize his health data, but also to create something that could benefit others facing similar challenges.

 The application is tailored to offer a user-friendly experience in monitoring and analyzing health data, providing real-time health and wellness metrics by integrating seamlessly with various devices.